 Cons

-- EPDM’s durability can diminish in harsh environments or as it nears the end of its lifespan.
+• EPDM’s durability may decrease in harsh environments or towards the end of its lifespan.

 Tpo Membrane Roofing